docb/dbRackSequencer/README.md

   - if the play head is changed to a cell which is on
   - if the cell where the play head is placed is turned on
 - The gate output has 10V on the polyphonic channel of the play head while the play head is on a cell which is on, 0V otherwise.
-- The clock output represents the signal on the Gen (generate) input if the date output is high.
+- The clock output represents the signal on the Gen (generate) input if the gate output is high.

 #### Creating melodies
 - There are nine polyphonic CV outputs which work as follows: